 More common causes of the nephrotic syndrome

 It can be caused by a wide range of primary (idiopathic) and secondary glomerular diseases.
-See also separate Acute Nephritis, Interstitial Nephritides and Nephrotoxins and Glomerulonephritis articles.
+See also the separate Acute Nephritis, Interstitial Nephritides and Nephrotoxins and Glomerulonephritis articles.

 Primary glomerular diseases

 - Minimal change glomerular disease - the most common cause in children.

-- Focal segmental glomerulosclerosis - the most common cause of idiopathic nephrotic syndrome in adults.
+- Focal segmental glomerulosclerosis and membranous glomerulonephritis are the most common causes of primary nephrotic syndrome in adults.

 - Membranoproliferative glomerulonephritis - primarily affects children and young adults; presents with nephrotic or nephritic syndrome, or with asymptomatic renal disease.